Hebrew Academy for Special Children: A Time for Music

 HASC is well known for its annual A Time for Music benefit concert.
 These concerts have been annually since 1988 in venues such as Lincoln Center, Carnegie Hall, Madison Square Garden and New Jersey Performing Arts Center.
 The concert is viewed as a major event within the New York Jewish community, and has been described by Benny Friedman as "the Jewish Music Super Bowl".
 In the past it has attracted contemporary Jewish stars like Mordechai Ben David, Avraham Fried, Yaakov Shwekey and Matisyahu.
 The concert has been produced by Shloime Steinmetz since 2023, and is hosted by Nachum Segal.

 Camp HASC

 Camp HASC is one of the many organizations founded by Max and Blanche Kahn, in the year 1970.
-Now Camp HASC is a host to what most consider "Heaven on Earth" with over 300 special needs children.
+Camp HASC is a host to over 300 special needs children each summer.
 These children are given individual counselors to work, play, and care for them throughout the entire summer.

 HASC also provides experience for new nurses just out of nursing school.
-For 7 weeks in the summer newly qualified nurses are running the show just as much as the counselors.
-A challenging part of their job experience for the new nurses is devising clever ways to encourage the campers to take their medications.
+For 7 weeks in the summer, newly qualified nurses work alongside the counselors.
 The Infirmary provides an aid for those in need, the campers and counselors alike.